Please update the form to fix the errors and resubmit.

 Wondering which is the best option for your organization?

 Our team of experts is here for you!

 Employees at BGF, the UK and Ireland’s most active investor, raised £10,000 for the Teenage Cancer Trust tracking their fitness, meditation, and volunteer hours during their atlasGO one-month challenge.
 They were able to engage more than 160 employees from their 14 offices scattered across the UK and Ireland.

 Divided into teams, staff chose a variety of activities to engage their diverse workforce: walking, running, biking, yoga, meditation, Zumba, swimming, tennis, golf, gym workouts, boxing, martial arts, table tennis, spinning, gardening, squash, pilates, trampoline, netball, HIIT, rugby, rowing, climbing, and volunteering!
 A little something for everyone.

 The best employee engagement challenges are those with great leadership buy-in.
 Stephen Welton, CEO of BGF, was a great supporter of the challenge and said:

-The impact of these challenges goes beyond the donation and awareness building that’s being raised as it positively influences the workforce like it did for Nicole.
+The impact of these challenges goes beyond the donation and awareness building that’s being raised, as it positively influences the workforce as it did for Nicole.

 Read more stories from our ambassadors, our partners, and the causes they support!View all Posts